 Our Invitation to You

 We of Overeaters Anonymous have made a discovery.
-At the very first meeting we attended, we learned that we were in the clutches of a dangerous illness, and that willpower, emotional health and self-confidence, which some of us had once possessed, were no defense against it.
+At the very first meeting we attended, we learned that we were in the clutches of a dangerous illness, and that willpower, emotional health and self-confidence, which some of us had once possessed, were no defence against it.

 We have found that the reasons for the illness are unimportant.
 What deserves the attention of the still-suffering compulsive overeater is this: there is a proven, workable method by which we can arrest our illness.